Identifying bimodality in data using a proximity-based null model with an application to classifying cell cycle phases using oxidative stress: Synthetic data benchmarks

 Moving to the modularity heat map for $\mu=1.2$ in Fig.~\ref{fig2}(g), we now see the emergence of a robust range of $r$ where a local maxima in $Q$ exists, near $x_{\text{cut}}=0$ between roughly $r=0.4$ and $1.0$.
 Choosing $r=0.8$ we see in panel (h) the bands of the modularity matrix now organize into coherent sections of positive and negative values, resulting in a stronger partition of the data, as illustrated in the two clusters in panel (i).
 The partition of data and identification of two subpopulations becomes stronger as $\mu$ is increased, as illustrated in Fig.~\ref{fig3}, with more robust bands of $r$ for which the heat maps of $Q$ yields a significant local maximum [panels (a), (d) and (g)] stronger bands of positive and negative vales in the modularity matrix [panels (b), (e), and (h)], and strong, accurate partitions of the data [panels (c), (f), and (i)].
 Overall, using the new spatially informed null model successfully identifies subpopulations when the underlying data is bimodal ($\mu=1.2$, $1.5$, $1.8$, and $2.0$) and accurately does not when the underlying data is unimodal ($\mu=0.8$ and $1.0$).
+In addition to agreeing with the unimodality or bimodality of the known underlying distribution for these synthetic benchmark examples, we also report for each case the likelihood $p_{\text{dip}}$ of rejecting a null hypothesis of the data being unimodal using Hartigan's dip test~\cite{Hartigan1985AnnStats}: for $\mu=0.8$, $1.0$, $1.2$, $1.5$, $1.8$, and $2.0$ we find, respectively $p_{\text{dip}}=0.9886$, $0.6166$, $3.6\times10^{-3}$, $<1.0\times10^{-3}$, $<1.0\times10^{-3}$, and $<1.0\times 10^{-3}$, which match up well with our results.

 Before proceeding to real data we examine with another set of synthetic data the effect of asymmetry, i.e., subpopulations of different sizes.
 Specifically, taking the distribution in Eq.~(\ref{eq:03}) with $-\mu_1=\mu_2=1.5$ and $\sigma_1=\sigma_2=1$, we vary the asymmetry parameter $\eta$ and test our null model.
 In Fig.~\ref{fig4} we plot a heat map of $Q$ as a function of $r$ and $x_{\text{cut}}$, a heat map of the modularity matrix, and the histogram of the raw data partitioned into subpopulations (blue circles and red triangle) along with the underlying distribution (dashed black) for $\eta=1/4$ in panels (a)--(c), for $\eta=1/3$ in panels (d)--(f), and for $\eta=5/12$ in panels (g)--(i).
 (Note that the underlying distribution is bimodal in all three cases.)
 For all three examples the heat map of $Q$ reveals a robust range of $r$ with local maxima $Q$ [panels (a), (d) and (g)] and a strong partition of positive and negative bands exist in the modularity matrix taken at $r=1$, $0.9$, and $0.8$ [panels (b), (e), and (h)].
 This leads to a successful identification of two subpopulation in all three examples of varying asymmetry [panels (c), (f), and (i)].